In the Valley of Elah: Plot

-On November 1, 2004, Hank Deerfield – a gravel trucker and retired military police sergeant living in Tennessee with his wife Joan – is notified that his son Mike, a soldier recently returned from Iraq, has gone missing.
-Hank drives to Mike’s base in New Mexico to look for him; leaving home, he helps a school custodian raise the American flag correctly.
-At Fort Rudd, Hank meets his son’s squad, and secretly takes Mike’s cell phone from his belongings.
-Watching videos recovered from the phone, he attempts to report Mike’s disappearance to police detective Emily Sanders, after she finished talking to a woman whose dog has been murdered, regrettably unable to help out, and reaches out to a friend formerly at Army CID, without success.
+On November 1, 2004, Hank Deerfield – a gravel trucker and retired military police sergeant living in Monroe, Tennessee with his wife Joan – is notified that his son Mike, a soldier recently returned from Iraq, has gone missing.
+Hank drives to Mike's base in New Mexico to look for him; leaving home, he helps a school custodian raise the American flag correctly.
+At Fort Rudd, Hank meets his son's squad, and secretly takes Mike's cell phone from his belongings.
+Watching videos recovered from the phone, he attempts to report Mike's disappearance to police detective Emily Sanders, after she finished talking to a woman whose dog has been murdered, regrettably unable to help out, and reaches out to a friend formerly at Army CID, without success.

-Mike’s burned and dismembered body is discovered.
-Fort Rudd claims jurisdiction, believing that a pipe found under Mike’s mattress and the recent arrest of other soldiers for smuggling heroin indicate his murder was drug-related.
+Mike's burned and dismembered body is discovered.
+Fort Rudd claims jurisdiction, believing that a pipe found under Mike's mattress and the recent arrest of other soldiers for smuggling heroin indicate his murder was drug-related.
 Hank persuades Sanders to show him the crime scene, and realizes that a green car spotted at the scene was actually blue.
-Belittled by her male colleagues, Sanders convinces the local sheriff to pursue the investigation, and Mike’s squadmate SPC Gordon Bonner reaches out to Hank.
+Belittled by her male colleagues, Sanders convinces the local sheriff to pursue the investigation, and Mike's squadmate SPC Gordon Bonner reaches out to Hank.

-After viewing her son’s remains, Joan returns home and receives a package Mike mailed to himself, which Hank urges her not to open.
-Mike’s credit card history leads Sanders and Hank to a restaurant, where Hank deduces Mike ate with at least two other people shortly before his death.
-Sanders is given sworn statements from Mike’s squad by Army investigators, preventing her from interviewing them herself.
-She invites Hank over for dinner, and he tells her young son the story of the Biblical David’s battle with Goliath in the Valley of Elah.
+After viewing her son's remains, Joan returns home and receives a package Mike mailed to himself, which Hank urges her not to open.
+Mike's credit card history leads Sanders and Hank to a restaurant, where Hank deduces Mike ate with at least two other people shortly before his death.
+Sanders is given sworn statements from Mike's squad by Army investigators, preventing her from interviewing them herself.
+She invites Hank over for dinner, and he tells her young son the story of the Biblical David's battle with Goliath in the Valley of Elah.

-Eve, a topless bartender Hank previously questioned, recognizes Mike’s squadmate CPL Steve Penning from a photograph, leading Hank to learn that Mike and Penning were kicked out of a strip club the night Mike was killed.
+Eve, a topless bartender Hank previously questioned, recognizes Mike's squadmate CPL Steve Penning from a photograph, leading Hank to learn that Mike and Penning were kicked out of a strip club the night Mike was killed.
 Sanders interviews Penning, Bonner, and SPC Ennis Long, who admit to lying in their statements: after Mike got the four of them kicked out of the club, he and Bonner fought in the parking lot; Mike then paid for their food at the restaurant, and they visited a prostitute before leaving Mike, who was looking to buy drugs.
-Hank refuses to believe Mike’s fellow soldiers could be involved in his death.
+Hank refuses to believe Mike's fellow soldiers could be involved in his death.